logicalclocks/hopsworks/README.md

 <!-- <a href=""><img src="https://hopsworks.readthedocs.io/en/latest/_images/hopsworks.png" align="center"></a> -->

 <a href=""><img src="https://www.hops.io/wp-content/uploads/2018/07/Plants-Hops-icon-50x50-e1532970413999.png" align="left" hspace="10" vspace="6"></a>
 **Hopsworks** is a platform for both the design and operation of data analytics and machine learning applications.
-You can design ML applications in Jupyter notebooks in Python and operate them in workflows orchestrated by Airflow, while running on the world's fastest and most scalable Hadoop distribution.
-Hopsworks is more than a Hadoop distribution, as it has unique support for project-based multi-tenancy, horizontally scalable ML pipelines, and managed GPUs-as-a-resource.
+You can design ML applications in Jupyter notebooks in Python and operate them in workflows orchestrated by Airflow, while running on the world's fastest and most scalable hierarchical distributed filesystem (<a href="https://www.usenix.org/conference/fast17/technical-sessions/presentation/niazi">peer-reviewed, 1.2m ops/sec on Spotify's Hadoop workload</a>).
+Hopsworks is also a platform for data engineering, with support for Spark, Flink, and Kafka.
+As an on-premises platform, Hopsworks has unique support for project-based multi-tenancy, horizontally scalable ML pipelines, and managed GPUs-as-a-resource.

 <a href=""><img src="hopsworks-web/yo/app/images/what-is-hopsworks.png" align="center"></a>